For more information about these arthritis types, or to make an appointment with an orthopaedic care specialist, please call (502) 629-1234.

-Osteoarthritis is the most common form of arthritis.
-It causes pain, swelling, and reduced motion in your joints.
+Osteoarthritis is the most common type of arthritis.
+It causes pain, swelling and reduced motion in your joints.
 It can occur in any joint, but usually it affects your hands, knees, hips or spine.

 Osteoarthritis breaks down the cartilage in your joints.
 Cartilage is the slippery tissue that covers the ends of bones in a joint.
 Healthy cartilage absorbs the shock of movement.
 When you lose cartilage, your bones rub together.
 Over time, this rubbing can permanently damage the joint.